Table of Contents Show

-You will find some of the prettiest towns in the U.S.A here.
-Whether it’s colorful fall foliage of the autumn or snow-covered landscape beauties in winter, Vermont never ceases to amaze you.
+You will find some of the prettiest towns in the U.S.A. here.
+Whether it’s the colorful fall foliage of the autumn or snow-covered landscape beauties in winter, Vermont never ceases to amaze you.
 Known as ‘Green Mountain State’, Vermont is famous for its Maple Syrup and of course Ben & Jerry’s Ice Cream!

 The lack of billboards and skyscrapers has played a key role in maintaining the earthy beauty of this beautiful state.
 The tallest structure you will find in this state is the Bennington’s Battel Monument which is 306ft tall.

-20 Fun Things to Do in Vermont
+20 Fun Things to Do

 1. Ben & Jerry’s Ice Cream factory in Waterbury-Stowe, Vermont